Dance of the Vampires (musical)

-Dance of the Vampires is a musical remake of the 1967 Roman Polanski film of the same name (known as The Fearless Vampire Killers in the USA).
-Polanski also directed this musical’s original German-language production (titled Tanz der Vampire).
+Dance of the Vampires is a musical adaptation of the 1967 Roman Polanski film (known as The Fearless Vampire Killers in the United States).
+Polanski also directed the musical’s original German-language production (titled Tanz der Vampire).
 The music was composed by Jim Steinman, orchestrated by Steve Margoshes, and Michael Kunze wrote the original German book and lyrics.

 Plot

-Note: This synopsis applies to the European and Japanese productions only.
+Note: This synopsis applies to European and Japanese productions only.
 The Broadway version was heavily rewritten.
 In addition, portions of this synopsis may reflect later changes to the European show, which will become clear when reading the song list below.